Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 that had temporarily stopped filming,

-Morrow found himself unable to bear the tension and hostility on set any longer,
+Morrow found himself unable to bear the tension and hostility on set any longer.

-so he telephoned New Line chairman Rob Shea in Hollywood
+So he telephoned New Line chairman Rob Shea in Hollywood

 and tearfully begged to be let go.

-Shea, don't feel bad
+Sheik, don't feel bad for him.

-for him.
 It was a bit rainy.

-He was like, oh, I don't
+He was like, oh, I don't like it.

-leaves two days into filming.
+So he leaves two days into filming.

-So now we need to recast
+So now we need to recast again.

-of filming, following emergency consultations
+After a third day of filming, following emergency consultations with its on-set executives,

-New Line abruptly fired Richard Stanley
+Newline abruptly fired Richard Stanley by fax.

 Oh, no.